SevanBadal/rails-mister-cocktail/README.md

 # README

-Fun web application that allows anyone to upload images and information about cocktails
+Fun Rails application that allows anyone to upload images and information about cocktails